web

 • <debug_log_path> is the path to the debug log file

 Prepending the "+" character to the log file name causes log entries to be appended.
-The following is the suggested command to use:
+Here is the suggested command to use:

 ./lmgrd -c passwordServer.dat -l +flexnet.log

-Note: Any time you make a change to the server licenses, you should use the above command.
-If the operation fails the first time you enter it, wait a few seconds and retry.
+Note: Whenever you make changes to the server licenses, use the above command.
+If the operation fails the first time, wait a few seconds and retry.

-Tip: It can be convenient to set up the server so that it is started automatically upon system reboot.
-This would involve editing the system boot script.
+Tip: It can be convenient to set up the server to start automatically upon system reboot.
+This involves editing the system boot script.

-For information about how to start lmgrd automatically under UNIX (Linux), please refer to FlexNet Publisher – License Administration Guide chapter – “License Server Manager “lmgrd”.
+For information on how to start lmgrd automatically under UNIX (Linux), refer to FlexNet Publisher – License Administration Guide chapter – “License Server Manager “lmgrd”.

 At this point, we assume that the FlexNet files are installed in the default location: